ministryofjustice/hmpps-spring-boot-sqs/README.md

 #### Running the Functional Tests

-The tests require that localstack is running.
-To start localstack use command:
+The functional tests need a running instance of LocalStack.
+To start LocalStack use command:

 `docker-compose -f docker-compose-test.yml up localstack`